“From the past to the future: 40 years of environmental protection in Poland”

 13.00 – 14.30

-Session I (cinema hall) – Legal and social aspects of environmental policy
+Session I (cinema theatre hall) – Legal and social aspects of environmental policy

 Session chair: Ilona Jędrasik, MA